blacktau/blazor.matchbox/README.md

-# blazor.essentials
+# Blazor Essentials

 A collection of Helpers for accessing browser APIS (ResizeObserver, IntersectionObserver etc)

-This is a work in progress.
+This module does not include any polyfills.
+Polyfills are a choice to be made by the application consuming the library and thus are not included.